AI Engineering Design Patterns

 return self.get_model(model_type)

 Code Example Verification: Ensure compatibility with Python 3.12 by testing the code example.
 Consider using configuration files or environment variables for advanced model selection techniques.
+The Factory Pattern is especially beneficial in scenarios where AI models need to be dynamically selected and instantiated based on runtime conditions.

 3. Observer Pattern